 Another huge perk of being a tech recruiter is sharpening skills — like communication, sales, negotiation, marketing, and data literacy — that will set you up for success in various other careers later.

 It’s true that technical recruitment can be hard, and it may not be for everyone.
 Here are some of the main reasons why:

 - Frequent failure.
 For every candidate that receives an offer, dozens more are rejected — and it’s often your job to convey the bad news.

 - Competing interests.
 Recruiters don’t just have to convince a hiring manager to say yes — they also have to convince the candidate.

 - Specialized roles.
-Technical recruiters often work on competitive roles with a specialized skillset.
-It’s not always easy to find a top-quality Senior Go Developer with cloud infrastructure experience willing to work in-person in Atlanta…let alone fifty of them.
+Technical recruiters often work in competitive roles with a specialized skill set.
+It’s not always easy to find a top-quality Senior Go Developer with cloud infrastructure experience willing to work in person in Atlanta…let alone fifty of them.

 Do tech recruiters make a lot of money?

 According to Glassdoor, the average Technical Recruiter makes $83,960 in total compensation — but the numbers can vary significantly due to commission-based pay.